Sove67/Android-MD-Widget-Note8-Dark/README.md

   * Links
 * View File In Obsidian when title is tapped
 * Reactive Widget Updates

-## Known Bugs
-* Checkboxes don't display as purple in the widget, only the app
-* While changing the selected document via the configuration menu does update the widget's data, it does not refresh it's display.
-Currently, the user must wait for the next cycle of the 30 minute interval update schedule.
-Alternatively, they can delete the widget and add it once more to force an update.

 ## License
 [GNU General Public License v3.0](https://github.com/Sove67/Android-MD-Widget-Note8-Dark/blob/main/LICENSE.md)